KFreon/KaelsKabbage/content/posts/2026-07-28-work-note-taking-setup-for-obsidian/index.md

 tags: ["obsidian"]
 ---

-I watched a few videos on how to do good notetaking with Obsidian, but they all involved processes, and strategies, and revisiting and bit german words, and I knew that wasn't for me.
+I watched a few videos on how to do good notetaking with Obsidian, but they all involved processes, and strategies, and revisiting and big German words, and I knew that wasn't for me.
 I wanted the easiest possible entry, which was just to start writing.
 Over time, I added and augmented more and more until I developed my own style, and I suggest you do so as well.